codemonkeyjim/gcd_project/README.md

 Here's how the files are used:

-* `X_test.txt` and `X_train.txt` - These files contain the 10,299 total observations of the 561 variables.
+* `X_test.txt` and `X_train.txt` contain the 10,299 total observations of the 561 numeric variables.
 These variables are labeled according to the contents of `features.txt`.
+Both files are merged into `data.set`.
-* `Y_test.txt` and `Y_train.txt` - These files contain the numeric label indicating the activity recorded in the corresponding X\_ files.
-They are converted to a factor based on the contents of `activity_labels.txt` and added as the `activity` column in the final dataset.
+* `Y_test.txt` and `Y_train.txt` contain the numeric label indicating the activity recorded in the corresponding X\_ files.
+The numeric labels are converted to a factor based on the contents of `activity_labels.txt` and added as the `activity` column in `data.set`.
-* `subject_test.txt` and `subject_train.txt` - These files contain the number of the subject performing the activity recorded in the corresponding X\_ files.
-They are converted to a factor and added as the `subject` column in the final dataset.
+* `subject_test.txt` and `subject_train.txt` contain the number of the subject performing the activity recorded in the corresponding X\_ files.
+They are converted to a factor and added as the `subject` column in `data.set`.

 ---
 TODO Put instructions for loading the tidy data set here.